|1. This is a team event. Each team will consist of 2 fishermen.

 8. Teams may not fish closer than 10 ft. from another team.
 But no more than 30 steps away from their teammate from the time of inspection to the time their bucket is sealed.

 9. Participants may drill as many holes as they wish, Competitors can fish any open hole as long as they maintain the 10 ft. rule.

 10. Hole Blocking is prohibited, Definition – the use of unattended shelter or other equipment to block the ice from other competitors whether there is a hole near said equipment or not.

 11. All equipment brought onto the ice at bucket check must be with the team at all times, you may not leave fishing equipment in one location of the lake and go to another location to fish without said equipment.
 As this would constitute hole Blocking.

 12. Participants must fish and travel within the designated tournament area.

-14. At least one (1) team member must attend the Midwest Open Ice Tournament rules meeting and registration on Saturday night- times and location will be posted in the schedule.
+14. Both team members must attend the Midwest Open Ice Tournament rules meeting and registration on Saturday night – times and location will be posted in the schedule.

 19. Unsportsmanlike or unethical behavior is grounds for disqualification.